TOEIC® Question Structure: Understand and Answer Without Hesitation

 - Step 2: Mentally note the expected information (time/place/person/etc.).

-- Step 3: Eliminate answers that give the wrong type of information or exactly repeat the words from the question.
+- Step 3: Eliminate answers that give the wrong type of information or exactly repeat the words of the question.

-- Step 4: Choose the answer that indirectly but correctly answers the question.
+- Step 4: Choose the answer that indirectly but correctly addresses the question.

-With these basics, you can now anticipate the expected answer and avoid the most frequent traps, which will make a real difference in your TOEIC® score.
+With these basics, you can now anticipate the expected answer and avoid the most frequent traps, which will make a real difference to your TOEIC® score.

 Ready to practice?

-Now that you master English question structures, the secret to succeeding in your TOEIC® is practicing under real conditions.
+Now that you have mastered English question structures, the secret to succeeding in your TOEIC® is to practice under real conditions.

-The Test evaluates your ability to recognize these structures instantly, especially in Part 2 where you only have a few seconds per question.
+The Test assesses your ability to recognize these structures instantly, especially in Part 2 where you only have a few seconds per question.

-Some great features of the Flow Exam platform you can test right now:
+Some powerful features of the Flow Exam platform you can test right now:

-- 150 truly exclusive tips and tricks based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.
+- 150 truly exclusive tips and tricks derived from the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.

-- Smart training system that adapts exercises to your profile and trains you directly on the topics where you make the most mistakes.
+- Intelligent training system that adapts exercises to your profile and trains you directly on the topics where you make the most mistakes.
 Result: 3.46x faster progress compared to traditional platforms.

-- Ultra-personalized learning path: targeted training only on the questions and topics that cause you to lose points, continuously adjusted to adapt to your evolving level.
+- Ultra-personalized learning path: targeted training only on the questions and topics where you are losing points, continuously adjusted to adapt to your evolving level.

-- Personalized statistics across +200 specific topics (adverbs, pronouns, linking words, etc.)
+- Personalized statistics on +200 precise topics (adverbs, pronouns, linking words, etc.)

-- Real Conditions mode exactly like Test Day (reading instructions in Listening, timer, etc.).
+- Real Conditions Mode exactly like Exam Day (reading instructions in Listening, timer, etc.).
 You can activate it whenever you want.

-- Flashcards generated automatically from your own mistakes, and optimized by the Spaced Repetition method (J system) for lasting memorization and zero forgetting.
+- Flashcards automatically generated from your own mistakes, and optimized by the Spaced Repetition method for lasting memory and zero forgetting.

-- Guaranteed +300 points on the TOEIC®.
-Otherwise, free unlimited preparation.
+- +300 points guaranteed on the TOEIC®.
+If not, unlimited free preparation.